livioso/turbo-octo-hipster/README.md

 Checks if you're connected to the school Wifi.

+Usage:

+    $ ruby rCheckWifi.rb

 rADMeNow.rb
 -----------

 This script connects and opens the Active Directory.
-For now it doesn't check if you are connected to the FHNW Wifi or VPN.
+If you're not connected to the VPN it does it for you.

+Usage:

+    $ ruby rADMeNow.rb